niemopen/niem-naming-design-rules/ndr6.md

 ### 6.2.3 Subset namespace conformance target (SUB)

-"Subset namespace" is a shorthand for "subset of components in a reference or extension namespace".
-A subset namespace is partly for the convenience of message designers and developers, who often prefer to work with a namespace representation that omits the components they do not need.
-A subset namespace also permits a message designer to provide the cardinality and datatype constraints that precisely define the content of one or more message types.
+A "subset namespace" is a subset of the components in a reference or extension namespace.
+Subset namespaces enable message designers and developers to:

+* Omit the components in a reference or extension namespace that they do not need

+* Provide the cardinality and datatype constraints that precisely define the content of one or more message types.
 (Those constraints are omitted from reference and extension namespaces to provide more opportunity for reuse.)

-Finally, a subset namespace allows a message designer to [augment](#4154) a reference or extension namespace with [attribute properties](#definitions).
+* [Augment](#4154) a reference or extension namespace with [attribute properties](#definitions).

 All message content that is valid for a subset namespace must also be valid for the reference or extension namespace with the same URI.
-Wideing the range of a component is not allowed.
-With the exception of attribute augmentatons, adding components is not allowed.
+Widening the range of a component is not allowed.
+With the exception of attribute augmentations, adding components is not allowed.

 There may be any number of XSD or CMF representations of a subset namespace.

 ### 6.2.4 Message namespace conformance target (MSG)

-A message namespace simplifies the representation of a subset namespace.
-It is for the convenience of message developers.
+A message namespace is a representation of a subset namespace intended for validating the content of an XML message format, and/or for use with schema binding tools (for example, [[JAXB]](#references)).

 The XSD representation of a message namespace is a [message schema document](#definitions).
-It is intended to validate the content of an XML message format through cardinality and datatype constraints.
-It is also intended for schema binding tools (for example, [[JAXB]](#references)).
-It is not intended to capture the meaning of the schema components; that meaning is found in its reference or extension namespace.
-As a result, a message schema document does not require certain XSD constructs that are inconvenient for message developers (for example, substitution groups).

-NIEMOpen provides free and open-source software to generate a message schema document from the CMF or XSD representation of a subset namespace.
+It may omit certain schema constructs (e.g. subsitution groups) that are not needed by message developers.

-The equivalent to a message namespace schema document for JSON messages is a JSON Schema document.
-NIEMOpen provides free and open-source software to generate JSON Schema from the CMF or XSD representation of a subset namespace.
+The equivalent of a message namespace for a JSON message format is a JSON Schema document.
+Unlike the XSD for validaing XML message formats, the JSON Schema is not divided into a separate document for each namespace.

+NIEMOpen provides free and open-source software to generate XSD and JSON Schema from the CMF or XSD representation of a subset namespace.

 ### 6.2.5 Schema document conformance target (XSD)